-Import from file
+Import from Excel

-The following data types can be imported: Requirements, backlog items, defects, tasks, tests, and test suites.
+The following data types can be imported: requirements, backlog items, defects, tasks, tests, and test suites.

 For details on importing requirements, see Import requirements from Excel.